mopidy/mopidy/docs/config.rst

 .. confval:: audio/min_buffer_duration

-    The minimum buffer duration that is given to GStreamer playbin, in milliseconds.
+    Sets the ``buffer-duration`` property of the GStreamer playbin, in milliseconds.

     Expects an integer 0 or higher.
 Defaults to 5000.